 On several occasions the HCNM referenced Principle 18, that individuals, groups, NGOs, and governments at all levels make good faith and continuous efforts to fully implement their OSCE commitments.
-One example was his statement that the Estonian government had repeatedly assured him that it was determined to fully respect its OSCE commitments, including those concerning minorities.
+One example was his statement that the Estonian government had repeatedly assured him of its determination to fully respect OSCE commitments, including those concerning minorities.
 A second example was when he wrote that the Russians in Estonia would adapt more easily to Estonia as an independent State if Russia fulfilled its OSCE commitment to remove its troops.

-The table below summarizes the HCNM's recommendations to Estonia, and the OSCE principles involved.
+Table 5-1 summarizes the HCNM's recommendations and the principles involved.